mfs409/jetlag/src/graphic_assets/changing_images_on_the_fly.md

 {{#include game_06.ts:40:59}}
 ```

-(Note: if you absolutely must have an "invisible" image at some point, you can use `""` as the `img` value.
-This is the one situation in which JetLag won't complain that an image name cannot be found.)
+(Note: if you absolutely must have an "invisible" image at some point, you
+should use a FilledBox or FilledCircle with the color `"#000000FF"`.
+The "FF"
+at the end makes the box transparent.
+If you need to change the image later,
+you can just put a second image on top of it.)